ronnie-rios/context-demo/README.md

 ```
 - `setName` is the function obtained from the context file, which is used to override the global state.
 - The `setName` function is called with a new object that spreads the existing name state and updates the `name` property with the value of `layerFourState`.
-- By calling `setName`, the global state will be refreshed with the updated value of the `name` property.
+- By calling `setName`, the global state will be re-rendered with the updated value of the `name` property.

 ## Use this project